ShatteredIce/Pattern-Recognition/readme.md

 # Pattern Recognition
-Simple object recognition in Java
+Simple object recognition in Java, using perceptrons.